 The Connecticut Department of Social Services (DSS) is a stellar example of the benefits of real-time alerts enabled by SES Notify.
 As the Medicaid organization for the State of Connecticut, DSS used the Federal Office of the National Coordinator for Health information technology (ONC) Beacon Nation Project guides.
 It focused on how to improve hospital transitions and reduce costly and preventable readmissions cost-effectively by leveraging technology.
 DSS has shown improvement in the health outcomes of Medicaid patients without increasing the burden on providers.

-SES Notify has increased provider to provider communications, streamlined patient provider engagement and provided a critical step in improving health outcomes.
+SES Notify has increased provider to provider communications, streamlined patient-provider engagement and provided a critical step in improving health outcomes.
 Through the use of automated notifications, the Connecticut Medicaid Care Teams now connect and engage with beneficiaries that may otherwise have been overlooked.

 Automated notifications and standardized secure communication are transforming how care is delivered to Medicaid patients.
-The technology contributes to better outcomes which results in cost-saving efficiencies.
+The technology contributes to better outcomes which result in cost-saving efficiencies.
 By improving patient visibility and provider collaboration across the entire network, SDoH factors such as income and housing can be accounted for.
 Post-discharge rehabilitation and other health complications are being addressed to better manage patient outcomes and reduce costly hospital admissions and readmissions.